JiaminShi/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

- <p>I am a senior year undergraduate at University of Waterloo, majoring  in Computer Science.
+I am a senior year undergraduate at University of Waterloo, majoring  in Computer Science.
 Beside computer science, I have taken some fine arts and pure/applied mathemetics electives.
-Currently, I am working with Prof. Christopher Batty on physically-based rendering with focus on fluid simulation.</p>
+Currently, I am working with Prof. Christopher Batty on physically-based rendering with focus on fluid simulation.

 I also did a few software engineer internships at different companies.

+You can look at my [old website](https://jiaminshi.github.io/) for some art projects.